£21,660 - £29,600 Price range

 The Kia Optima is a mid-size saloon car that is a stylish alternative to the more mainstream Ford Mondeo, VW Passat and Mazda 6.
 It offers great value for money thanks to its seven-year warranty.
 In 2016 the car was given a facelift that brought with it minor styling changes and improved running costs.
 There’s also a more practical estate version of the Optima called the Sportswagon which if you buy before the 30th of June costs the same as the Optima saloon.

 A new dashboard design is the most notable change and the Optima’s interior now reflects what you’ll find in the Sportage and Sorento SUVs.
 Interior quality is improved over the previous generation and a larger touchscreen for the infotainment results in fewer buttons dotted about the dashboard.
 The new Optima is also longer and more spacious as a result of the extra length.

-Testers say the Optima is now better to drive thanks to decent body control and better steering.
-Nevertheless it’s still not up there with the best from Ford and Mazda.
+The Optima is now better to drive thanks to decent body control and better steering.
+Nevertheless, it’s still not up there with the best from Ford and Mazda.
 It is, however, quiet and comfortable on the motorway.

 Kia wants to steal customers from its well-established rivals so it offers more equipment as standard.
 That includes a seven-inch touchscreen infotainment and a rear-view camera on every model.

 Inside, testers agree the new Optima is a more premium and high-quality place to sit than the old model, but still not up to the standards of rivals such as the VW Passat.
 There’s plenty of soft touch materials, piano black plastics and fake metal trim accents, and the general design is pleasing on the eye.